1. Who is BIOLIFE4D?

 2. How big of a problem is heart disease?

 Heart disease is by far the leading health risk around the world.
-Heart disease is by far the leading killer in every developed country around the globe.
+Heart disease is the leading killer in every developed country, taking the lives of 1 in 3 people globally.
 In the USA, it is not only the leading cause of death by far but a staggering 1 in 4 men and 1 in 3 women die of heart disease every year.
 It takes more lives each year than every type of cancer combined.
 In the US alone, heart disease claims more than 610,000 lives every year and one person dies of a heart disease-related event every minute.

 3. What is BIOLIFE4D’s approach?